MTRNord/MatrixLiveProcessor/README.md

 - `--model-name`: The whisper model to use (default: `medium`).
 Check whispercpp for available models.
 - `--language`: The language to use for whisper subtitle generation (default: `en`).
 Check whispercpp for available languages.
-- `--speaker`: The speaker to use for whisper subtitle generation.
-Should be the name of the speaker in the video.
 - `--force`: Force overwrite of the output file if it already exists.

 ## Note